 CCO Takeaway: Closely scrutinize all procedures and systems related to electronic communications and alerts to ensure they meet FINRA’s definition of “reasonably designed” controls.

-3. FINRA Record Retention Requirements also include customer account notices and consolidated reports.
+3. FINRA Document Retention Requirements also include customer account notices and consolidated reports.

-CCO Takeaway: Having a policy in place will not suffice.
-That policy must be designed in a way that demonstrates serious intent to comply.
-It must also be a written policy, communicated to relevant staff, and supervised for potential violations.
+CCO Takeaway: A compliance policy must be designed to demonstrate a serious intent to comply.
+It must also be in a written form, communicated to relevant staff, and supervised for potential violations.